-Provides emotional, educational and practical support to families of children with cancer.
+We are there each and every day providing emotional, educational, and practical support to families of children with cancer.

-Although this is our mission statement, it does not tell the whole story, the story of how Candlelighters is there to support hundreds of families each month in a very special way.
+Although this is our mission statement, it does not tell the whole story, the story of how Candlelighters is there supporting thousands of families each month in a way only we can.

 It does not tell the story of the thousands of dollars that a family will spend on parking, meals, and groceries while their child is undergoing treatment and how Candlelighters is there to ease that burden.

-And…it does not tell the story of the precious time that families spend together at Camp CLIFF experiencing the magic and fun of camp, surrounded by one another and caring Candlelighters’ volunteers.
+And…it does not tell the story of the precious time that families spend together at Camp CLIFF (Children Loved in Families Forever) experiencing the magic and fun of camp, surrounded by one another and caring Candlelighters volunteers.
 Camp is always a time to be treasured!